yarnpkg/website/en/docs/dependency-types.md

 will still say the install process was successful.

-This is useful for dependencies that won't necessarily work on every machine and you have a fallback plan in case they are not installed (i.e. Watchman).
+This is useful for dependencies that won't necessarily work on every machine and you have a fallback plan in case they are not installed (e.g. Watchman).

 ##### `bundledDependencies` <a class="toc" id="toc-bundleddependencies" href="#toc-bundleddependencies"></a>